 A diversity of open spaces will be just as important as vibrant streets and beautiful buildings in defining and distinguishing the VMC and ensuring it is attractive and livable.
 These spaces should include civic gathering places, neighbourhood parks, naturalized spaces, public squares and private amenity spaces.
 A linked system of parks along Millway Avenue will provide the setting for civic events, public art and commercial activity.
 Black Creek should form a central open space corridor and be enhanced as a natural feature.
-Everyone who lives in the VMC should be within a

-5-minute walk of a park.
+Everyone who lives in the VMC should be within a see Sections 4 and 8 for supporting policies see Section 6 for supporting policies 5-minute walk of a park.
 Squares, gardens and other smaller open spaces should provide intimate spaces for passive enjoyment.
 Parks and open spaces should be accessible by people of all ages and abilities.